 6.2.
 Data Controller and DecisionWise agree to use Model Clauses as the transfer mechanism, as more particularly outlined in Annex 4 to this Data Processing Addendum.

 7.1.
 When DecisionWise becomes aware of an Incident that impacts the Processing of the Personal Data that is the subject of the Services Agreement, it shall promptly notify the Data Controller about the Incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions with regard to such Incident, in order to enable the Data Controller to perform a thorough investigation into the Incident, to formulate a correct response, and to take suitable further steps in respect of the Incident.

 7.2.
-The term “Incident” used in this Data Processing Agreement shall be understood to mean in any case:
+The term “Incident” used in this Data Processing Addendum shall be understood to mean in any case:

 (a) a formal complaint to a data protection authority with respect to the exercise of a data subject’s rights under EU Data Protection Law;

 (b) an investigation into or seizure of the Personal Data by government officials, or a specific indication that such an investigation or seizure is imminent;

 (c) any actual unauthorized or accidental access, processing, deletion, loss or any form of unlawful processing of the Personal Data;

 (d) any breach of the security and/or confidentiality as set out in Sections 3 and 4 of this Data Processing Addendum leading to the actual, accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, the Personal Data; or